unional/umd/README.md

 # Universal Module Definition library

+> This project id deprecated in favor of using [jspm](https://github.com/jspm/jspm-cli)

 `unional-umd` is a small library that enables you to write true umd modules.
 The code you wrote will work as-is in all **three** environments:
 * AMD (requireJS)
 * CommonJS (NodeJS)